 We recognize not every single student will be ready for Algebra I in eighth grade, although we will certainly try to make it happen.
 In such cases, we will have a different option that will still put a student on the traditional pathway to take four high school credits of math.
 In such cases, a student may not be ahead of the curve, but they will not be behind it.
 We desire to challenge every student toward excellence in mathematics and will expect the best of what they can accomplish.

 Our new curriculum has led us to Cengage Big Ideas Math.
 This product features not only the textbook text, but quick access videos next to problems enabling students to see a person demonstrating the concept.
 This will aid in review of difficult concepts and offer one more reference for the various math theories and real-life applications leading to critical thinking and deeper understanding.

 As one might imagine, Bible is an important area for us.
 With a strong foundation of Biblical concepts and modern application already being taught in our classrooms, we are moving toward a coordinated program to transition students from the earliest grade levels all the way to graduation.

+Our Bible offerings in grades 1-12 utilize Summit Ministries materials.
 Summit Ministries has been around for a few decades now.
 They are a highly respected and trusted source of worldview training for young people and adults.
-Our own Mrs. Brooks has been on the governing Board for Summit Ministries and many of our staff have attended conferences.
+Our own Mrs. Brooks (former Superintendent) has been on the governing Board for Summit Ministries and many of our staff have attended conferences.
 Some of our students have also benefited from Summit summer programming.

 The high school materials are ready now and will be a wonderful resource for us in addition to our history of religion class (or world religions).
 Our upper school Bible teachers are also excited from this transition as we know Summit materials will give our students the best exposure to Christian ideas, including modern topics, that tend to challenge students as they go to college.